Hosting Workshops

 Hosts New to Cob

-Normally hosts who have not taken a "Basics of Cob" course before will be expected to pay for the course just like other students though you will receive the maximum of all discounts offered for the workshop.
+Normally hosts who have not already taken the "Basics of Cob" or a similar five to seven day introductory cob course will be expected to pay for the course just like other students though you will receive the maximum of all discounts offered for the workshop and since a significant portion of the workshop fees are given to the hosts to provide food and other amenities for the students, your actual out of pocket cost for both hosting and participating in the course will most likely be 50% or less of the full price for the course.
 Typically, other instructors will not offer workshops on sites where the host has not already taken a basics of cob course to ensure adequate preparation.
 The reason we are able to offer a course in this manner is that the instructor arrives a week in advance, making our overhead higher for these workshops than would normally be the case with an experienced cobber hosting it.
 This allows us to teach in new areas where no one has been able to take the Basics of Cob course.
 Despite possibly having to pay for the workshop, hosting still has many advantages:

 If you wish to host a workshop on different financial terms such as leaving control in your hands and just hiring us to provide an instructor, we would certainly be willing to discuss it further.